Yello's Music Tastes

 Past the singles (2018 - Now)

-This is when I started to listen to entire albums of artists that I like, instead of just their singles.
-It always starts with liking only one deep cut to listening to the whole album, front to back for the next few months.
+This is when I started listening to entire albums of artists that I like, instead of just their singles.
+It always starts with liking only one deep cut to repeating the whole album, front to back for the next few months.
+Now that I was no longer sharing a single library of music with someone else (and streaming being a thing), I was able to dip my toes into songs that I never would've taken a chance on.

 When (Live) - dodie